GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 ---
 date: 2023-06-13 15:25:00 -0500
-kicker: kick
+kicker:
 title: How to choose the right metrics for your intranet
 deck: Establish performance metrics to meet the website’s goals
 summary: Explore key metrics to optimize your agency's intranet to foster improved user engagement, experience, and overall satisfaction.
 # See all topics at https://digital.gov/topics
 topics:
   - metrics